emilianavt/VSeeFaceSDK/README.md

 create an empty game object inside the bone, put a VSF_IKFollower component on the particle system it inside.
 To enable and disable the particle system, enable or disable this container object.
-It is probably also a good idea to use empty game objects with the VSF_IKFollower component on them for constraints and other things that rely on IK influenced bone positions.
+You should also make sure to use empty game objects with the VSF_IKFollower component on them for constraint sources and other things that rely on IK influenced bone positions, as they may not move along the character's movement otherwise.

 The standard Particles/Standard Unlit shader can cause issues with transparency, so it is recommended to use the included